 "Rabbit Rampage" is essentially a reprise of the premise of the successful 1953 "Duck Amuck", the subjecting of a cartoon character to the mischief of an antic animator.
 "Duck Amuck" put Daffy Duck in this unenviable scenario, which for a character as vainglorious, irritable, and prone to outrage as Daffy seemed to elicit all of the expected responses from the mallard, with the audience laughing at Daffy's humiliation and indignation and simultaneously sympathising with him.
 "Rabbit Rampage" tried this mise-en-scene with Bugs, who is, like Daffy, tormented by the uncooperative cartoon animator who draws the cartoon character in a form other than that which is familiar, manoeuvres cartoon physics against the character's interests, and creates a double or doubles of him.
 Bugs is scarcely any more tolerant of this than was Daffy, and his angered garble is reminiscent of that often uttered by Yosemite Sam.

 At the end of "Rabbit Rampage", as happens in "Duck Amuck", "the camera" pulls back to reveal who is at the cartoon animator's desk, but whereas Bugs is the culprit in "Duck Amuck", a choice that Jones has said was catch-as-cats-can and instantly accepted as the only one appropriate, the mischief-maker in "Rabbit Rampage" is Elmer, until the preceding 1955 Bugs Bunny cartoon Bugs' longest-suffering foe.
 It is the second time, and a second consecutive outing for Bugs, that Fudd wins against the bunny.
-This time, moreover, he can sanely relish the triumph.
+This time, moreover, he can relish the triumph with his sanity clearly in evidence.
 "Ah-ha-ha-ha-ha!
 Well, anyway, I finally got even with that screwy wabbit."

 "Rabbit Rampage" is a beautiful cartoon.
 It opens with a script describing the establishing scene of what is ostensibly planned to be a standard Bugs Bunny adventure, followed by a glorious pan of "the camera" to the blank page on a cartoon animator's drawing board and the rapid but graceful movement of a brush to paint a desirable, lush backdrop, but Bugs' rabbit hole is high in the air, and when Bugs steps out of it, he falls.
 From grace, perhaps?
 True, Bugs has plummeted to Earth before, but the import of his fall here may be different from that of earlier such incidents, for "Rabbit Rampage" proceeds from an undermining of Bugs' established winner nature, in the wake of like event in "Hare Brush" and in disturbingly close proximity to "Hyde and Hare".